TremaMiguel/Udacity-Nanodegrees/Machine_Learning_Engineer_Nanodegree/Capstone_Project/reports/project.md

 where $\theta$ is the vector of parameters that we would like to estimate.

+## Results

-## Boostraping Data
+### A. Boostraping Data

-Is now time to introduce our evaluation metric, the Mean Absolute Percentage error or $MAPE$ for short,
+We reintroduce the evaluation metric, the Mean Absolute Percentage error or $MAPE$ for short,

 $$ MAPE = \dfrac{1}{n}\sum_{n}\dfrac{y_{n}-\hat{y_{n}}}{y_{n}}, $$